 One thing to bear in mind is the possibility that your pet may experience motion sickness once the boat starts moving.

 They may also feel quite anxious or nervous the first time they set sail.
 And there is a chance the sound of the motor could scare your pet.

 However, these are generally all things that can be overcome with practice.
 Once they’re used to the sounds and sensations aboard a boat, you’ll have a sailing pal for life!

-Always follow the same safety rules for a pet on board a boat as you would a human and make sure you have the right level of pet insurance.
+Always follow the same safety rules for a pet on board a boat as you would a human.

 Getting a pet life jacket is advised, in case your pet jumps or falls overboard.
 And keep any fishing tackle or other objects that could cause your pet harm safely stowed away and out of their reach.

 Another thing to consider is making sure your pet has access to enough shade and fresh water when the weather is hot.